-Letter of credit (LC) is an undertaking letter issued by the importer’s (buyer’s) bank wherein the seller is assured of full payment of goods/service sold by him on a condition that the supplier fulfills his part of the sale contract embodied in Letter of Credit.
+Definition of Letter of Credit: Letter of credit (LC) is an undertaking letter issued by the importer’s (buyer’s) bank wherein the seller is assured of full payment of goods/service sold by him on a condition that the supplier fulfils his part of the sale contract embodied in Letter of Credit.

-- Applicant/opener: The bank opens the Letter of Credit on behalf of the applicant (customer) who is normally a buyer of goods.
+The bank opens the Letter of Credit on behalf of the applicant (customer) who is normally a buyer of goods.
 The customer on whose behalf the LC opened is called ‘applicant’ or ‘opener’.

-- Advising bank: The bank through whom LC is advised to the beneficiary is called Advising Bank.
+The bank through whom LC is advised to the beneficiary is called Advising Bank.
 Advising bank will be situated normally in the place or country of the beneficiary.

 Apart from above four principal parties to LC, the following four are ordinarily involved in letters of credit transactions they are;

-- Confirming Bank (Optional): When LC issuing bank is unknown to the exporter (seller) another reputed bank of exporter’s country adds its confirmation to the LC.
+When LC issuing bank is unknown to the exporter (seller) another reputed bank of exporter’s country adds its confirmation to the LC.
 It means in addition to LC issuing bank, LC confirming bank undertakes the responsibility of payment under the credit.

-- Negotiating Bank: Whichever bank negotiate the documents received under LC is called negotiating bank.
+Whichever bank negotiate the documents received under LC is called negotiating bank.

-- Paying Bank or nominated bank: The issuing bank nominates/authorizes another bank to make payment under the credit.
-The bank which makes the payment under credit is called paying bank.
+The issuing bank nominates/authorises another bank to make payment under the credit.
+The bank which makes the payment under credit is called paying the bank.
 It is important to note that it is not obligatory on the part of nominated bank to honour the documents presented to it unless the nominated bank and confirming bank is same.
 In practice, the nominated bank presents the documents received by it either to Issuing bank or Reimbursing bank for payment and transfers the credit proceeds received by it to the beneficiary’s account.